jeanbritz/zap-scripts/fuzzer-scripts/README.md

 Then when you want to fuzz, you click on the `Message Processors` tab and click on `Add...`.

 If the script is enabled it would appear on the dropdown.
-You only need to specify the `stringToWatch`
+You only need to specify the `regexToWatch`

 If it was configured correctly you would get a Fuzz result as follows: